pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/deployments/schedules.md

 ![Schedule](../schedule.png)

-3. Select "Drift"
+3. Select "Raw operation"
-4. (Optional) Turn on auto-remediation if applicable
+4. Select from the drop-down the type of operation you would like to schedule
 5. Set the schedule using a cron expression
 6. Save the Schedule
 <!-- markdownlint-enable ol-prefix -->